00JIMMY00/Grad_Doc/Book.md

   Here `QueryModel` could be a Pydantic model (data class) that defines the structure of the request (e.g., it has a field `question: str`).
 FastAPI automatically parses JSON into this model and validates it.
 * FastAPI automatically generates an interactive API documentation (Swagger UI) because of the type hints and Pydantic models.
 This was useful for testing endpoints manually.
 In development, going to `http://localhost:5000/docs` shows the available endpoints.
 * It’s asynchronous-friendly.
 We may not have heavy concurrency needs, but FastAPI allows endpoints to be `async def` and handle many requests in parallel.
-(For calling external APIs like Cohere or PaLM, we could even use async HTTP calls to not block the server loop, but for simplicity we might have used sync calls and relied on thread pool default behavior).
+(For calling external APIs like Cohere or Gemini, we could even use async HTTP calls to not block the server loop, but for simplicity we might have used sync calls and relied on thread pool default behavior).

 **Project Structure:**